cllebrun/ws-cloud-datascience/labs/3. Lab Integration/README.md

 - add a big "YES" or " No" depending of the value of the scoring

 - Impress us with your UI improvement and push your app to IBM cloud when you're done !

+- If you want to play, why not trying to integrate a Watson Service such as Text To Speech to play the churn result in the browser ?